iomarmochtar/sandock/README.md

 It was not intended actually, since to create a config object ([dataclass](https://docs.python.org/3/library/dataclasses.html)) is as simple as provide the `dict` that will be mapped automatically to it's properties. means you can extend it to another parser (eg: [toml](https://pypi.org/project/tomli/)).

 But i just want make it as an optional as possible, so the bare minimum one is that cames as the builtin (json).

+### How to ignore some files or folder inside volume to be backuped ?

+- Create a file by name `.sandock_backup_ignore` inside volume.
+- Put the list of folders and/or files inside it.
+- It utilizing restic's `--exclude-file`, see it's [documentation page](https://restic.readthedocs.io/en/latest/040_backup.html#excluding-files) for more explanations and samples